$hp$-Version discontinuous Galerkin methods on essentially arbitrarily-shaped elements: Numerical examples

-\manolis{We begin by testing the method on triangular elements with (non-parametric) curved faces.
+{We begin by testing the method on triangular elements with (non-parametric) curved faces.
 Specifically, we consider a two-dimensional diffusion problem with $a= I_{2\times 2}$, $ I_{2\times 2}$ denoting the $2\times 2$-identity matrix, $\mathbf{b} = (0,0)^\top$, $c=0$ and $f$ so that $u(x_1,x_2)= \sin(\pi x_1) \sin(\pi x_2)$ in \eqref{pde}.
-We solve this problem on an irregular annular domain constructed as the unit disc centred at origin, with a circular hole centred at $(0.25,0.25)$ and radius $0.4$ removed; cf. Figure \ref{fig:ex3_one} for an illustration. }
+We solve this problem on an irregular annular domain constructed as the unit disc centred at origin, with a circular hole centred at $(0.25,0.25)$ and radius $0.4$ removed; cf. Figure \ref{fig:ex3_three_p} for an illustration. }

-\manolis{ We construct a sequence of domain-fitted curvilinear meshes as follows.
+{ We construct a sequence of domain-fitted curvilinear meshes as follows.
 First, using the mesh generator from~\cite{persson2004simple}, we construct a sequence of meshes approximating the domain $\Omega$ comprising of $65, 109, 527, 2266$, and $9411$ quasi-uniform triangular elements, respectively.
-The first two such meshes are shown in Figure \ref{fig:ex3_one}.
+The $65$-element mesh is shown in Figure \ref{fig:ex3_three_p}.
 Then, exploiting the knowledge of the level-set function of $\partial \Omega$, elements containing straight faces approximating the curved boundary are marked.
 Finally, all marked elements are treated as curved triangular elements with two straight faces and one curved face described by the domain level-set function, thus \emph{capturing the domain exactly.} }

-\manolis{In the top row in Figure \ref{fig:ex3_three_p}, we present the convergence history of $\ndg{u-u_h}$ and $\norm{u-u_h}{L_2(\Omega)}$ against $\sqrt{{\rm Dof}}$, the square root of the total numerical degrees of freedom on the aforementioned curvilinear meshes with $65, 109, 527, 2266$, and $9411$ elements, for $p=1,2,3,4$, respectively.
+{In Figure \ref{fig:ex3_three_p} (top row), we present the convergence history of $\ndg{u-u_h}$ and $\norm{u-u_h}{\Omega}$ against $\sqrt{{\rm Dof}}$, with ${\rm Dof}$ the number of degrees of freedom on the aforementioned curvilinear meshes with $65, 109, 527, 2266$, and $9411$ elements, for $p=1,2,3,4$, respectively.
 We clearly observe that, for each fixed $p$, all errors converge to zero at the optimal rates $\mathcal{O}(h^{p})$ and $\mathcal{O}(h^{p+1})$, respectively, as the mesh size $h$ tends to zero.
-In the two bottom plots in Figure \ref{fig:ex3_three_p}, we also investigate the convergence history of the dG-EASE solution under $p$-refinement, using the two meshes with $65$ and $109$ curved elements, respectively, shown in Figure~\ref{fig:ex3_one} in linear-log scale.
+In the two bottom plots in Figure \ref{fig:ex3_three_p}, we also investigate the convergence history of the dG-EASE solution under $p$-refinement, using the two meshes with $65$ and $109$ curved elements, respectively, in linear-log scale.
 Here, we observe exponential convergence of all errors against $\sqrt{{\rm Dof}}$.}